About The Stand For Sonic Diversity

 Until mid-2020, Studio Resonate followed the industry standard of generally casting BIPOC actors when requested by an advertiser, or when targeting multicultural audiences.
 As a result, the vast majority of the voices we cast were white.
 We’ve also realized that we need to collect demographic data for accurate reporting.

 Confronted with the need for change, we determined to address the issues with our casting practices and talent roster.
 We’ve made significant progress, and are close to realizing our goal of 50% BIPOC casting.
 Studio Resonate is also changing how we write (and who writes) our scripts, to make sure we’re not only creating more opportunities for diversity in creative and casting, but to also avoid forcing our voiceover talent to play to a type that may perpetuate sonic color lines.
-We still have work to do, and we’ll report back with more granular statistics as we improve our reporting practices.
+You’ll find the most recent report on our progress here.
+We still have work to do, and we’ll continue to report back with updates on our efforts and their results.

 Featured BIPOC TalentTop